programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 # Rename column from paper ID to Title
 metadata_df.rename(columns={"PAPER ID": "Filename"}, inplace=True)
 ```
-Now it is possible to combine the papers and metadata into a single DataFrame using the DataFrame "merge" command.
+Now it is possible to combine the texts and metadata into a single DataFrame using the DataFrame "merge" command.
 ```
-# Merge metadata and papers into new DataFrame
-# Will only keep rows where both paper and metadata are present
 final_paper_df = metadata_df.merge(paper_df,on='Filename')
 ```
 Check the first five rows to make sure each has a filename, title, discipline, paper type and text (the full paper).
-At this point, you'll also see that any extra spaces have been removed from the beginning of the papers.
+At this point, you'll also see that any extra spaces have been removed from the beginning of the texts.

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-10.png" alt="First five rows of DataFrame merged to include student papers and metadata, with columns for filename, title, discipline, paper type, and text." caption="Figure 10: DataFrame with files and metadata" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-10.png" alt="First five rows of DataFrame merged to include student texts and metadata, with columns for filename, title, discipline, paper type, and text." caption="Figure 10: DataFrame with files and metadata" %}

 The resulting DataFrame is now ready for analysis.